 WW1 1915 to 1918, wounded in the mouth, suffered from shell shock and being gassed.
 Died by his own hand in December 1923.
 He may not be honoured as those who died.
 But he fought bravely along side them and lost his soul in the process.

 Submitted by: Angela Armstrong

 Captain William Francis MacAlevey of the Field Amulance R.A.M.C.

-My uncle William was killed in action during the Battle of the Somme on 27th.
-September, 1916.
-It is his 100th anniversary year.
-He served in the R.A.M.C. and expected to finish his medical studies at St. Mary's Medical School after the war.
+My uncle died on 27th.
+September, 1916 during the Battle of the Somme.
+As a medical student he served the Field Amulance of the R.A.M.C.
+He intended to finish his studies at St. Mary's Medical School after the war.
 R.I.P.

 Submitted by: William MacAlevey

 Rifleman, 15th Battalion, Royal Irish Rifles